-Take craft paper (the type school children use for classroom art projects) and designate one color for each room.
-Red for kitchen, for example.
+Take craft paper (the type schoolchildren use for classroom art projects) and designate one color for each room.
+Red for the kitchen, for example.
 Blue for the master bath.
 And so on.
-As you pack things up, tape the paper securely on the box (two sides, top and bottom) with the name of the room in indelible marker.
+As you pack things up, tape the paper securely on the box (two sides, top, and bottom) with the name of the room in indelible marker.

 Thirty copies are not too many.

 Never rent a place sight unseen.
 Just.
 Don’t.
 You don’t know the neighborhoods, the schools, etc. If possible, visit your new station before the actual move and talk to the station’s support/relocation center for tips on what neighborhoods are worth looking into.
 The center no doubt also has some rental realtors available for you to contact.

 Whether you’ve been meaning to get rid of stuff or not, a move is a terrific time to get rid of the extras in your life.
 Who needs two coffee pots, three skillets, and three pairs of snow boots when you’re moving from near Fort Indiantown Gap in Pennsylvania to Camp Pendleton, California?

 Purge, purge, and purge some more.
 Hold a garage sale if you’re so inclined (hold two!), or take it all to Goodwill, but the more stuff you divest yourself of, the less you’ll have to ship and the quicker you’ll be able to pack and unpack.

 This helps you keep track of things and will help you sort through boxes if you have a feeling something’s missing once you start unpacking.

 Doing so help you show your landlord/base housing how the dwelling truly looked in case you’re accused of causing damage.